GarciaDevv/GarciaDevv/README.md

 ## Hello world, my name is Lucas Garcia, be very welcome !!!
+I am improving my skills in the backend development field.
+I’ve been studying topics such as APIs, databases, server-side logic, and security.
+My focus is on writing clean, efficient code and understanding how to build scalable and reliable systems.
+I’m also exploring different backend frameworks and best practices to become a well-rounded developer
 Here you can find my projects and repositories.
 I am passionate about programming and I like to work mainly with the following technologies:
 ## Languages I use the most